 Instructions

-- Peel and chop carrots and onions and quarter mushrooms if they are medium or large.
+- Peel and chop 3 medium carrots and 1 large Spanish onion and quarter 1 lb button mushrooms if they are medium or large.

-- Heat a large sauté pan with a tight fitting lid on medium high heat, add 1 tablespoon of olive oil and chopped bacon and cook until the bacon begins to brown, 4-5 minutes, then remove from pan and set aside.
+- Heat a large deep sided skillet with a tight-fitting lid on medium high heat, add 1 tbsp olive oil and 8 oz double smoked bacon, cut into lardons, and cook until the bacon begins to brown, 4-5 minutes, then remove bacon from pan and set aside.

-- Dry cubes of beef with paper towel and add cubes to sauté pan in a single layer.
-Salt and sear until each side is browed, 4-5 minutes per side.
+- Dry 2 1/2 lb chuck beef cut into cubes with paper towel and add cubes to the pan in a single layer.
+Season beef with kosher salt and freshly ground black pepper and sear until each side is browned, 4-5 minutes per side.

-- Remove seared cubes of beef and set aside and add sliced onion and carrots to pan, scraping up any brown bits and stirring occasionally; 10 to 15 minutes.
-Season with salt and pepper.
+- Remove seared cubes of beef and set aside and add 1 large Spanish onion sliced and 3 medium carrots, sliced, scraping up any brown bits and cook stirring occasionally for 10 to 15 minutes.
+Season with kosher salt and freshly ground black pepper.

-- When onions have started to turn golden, add 2 grated cloves of garlic and mix to combine, cooking for 1 more minute
+- When onions have started to turn golden add 2 cloves grated garlic and 4-5 sprigs fresh thyme or 2 teaspoons dry mix to combine, cooking for 1 more minute.

-- Cover with a tight fitting lid and place in a pre-heated 300° oven on a cookie sheet and bake for 1 1/2 to 2 hours, or until the beef is very tender when pierced with a fork.
+- Cover with a tight-fitting lid and place in a pre-heated 300℉ oven on a cookie sheet and bake for 1 1/2 to 2 hours.
 Check the mixture periodically, if the mixture looks a little dry, add a bit more wine or beef stock.

-- Add the pearl onions to the mixture, leaving the pan in the oven.
+- After the beef has become tender, add the 1 lb pearl onions to the mixture, leaving the pan in the oven for another 10 minutes uncovered.

-- Sautè 1 pound of cleaned button mushrooms in a bit of butter over medium high heat, and when the mushrooms begin to brown, remove beef from oven and finish on the stove top over medium heat.
-Add the mushrooms to the beef and combine.
+- In the meantime, sauté 1 lb button mushrooms in a bit of butter over medium high heat and when the mushrooms begin to brown, remove beef from oven and finish cooking on the stove top over medium heat.
+Add the mushrooms to the beef and stir to combine.

-- Mix 2 tablespoons of very soft butter with 2-3 tablespoons of flour and mix into the beef mixture, stirring well to combine.
+- Mix 2 tbsp soft unsalted butter with 2 tbsp all-purpose flour and mix into the beef mixture, stirring well to combine.
 Cook for a few minutes until the sauce thickens.

 Final Steps